-After you find a job in Belgium, you should adapt your resume or curriculum vitae (CV) and interview techniques to match the general expectations in the Belgium job market.
-Don’t just send the company the same CV you’ve used for jobs in your home country; instead give yourself the best chance of getting a job in Belgium by producing a Belgian-style CV and accompanying cover letter.
-Learning a few Belgian cultural traits can also help you avoid making behavioural errors if you are invited to a Belgian job interview.
+After you find a job in Belgium, you should adapt your resume or curriculum vitae (CV) and interview techniques to match local expectations.
+Don’t just send the company the same CV you’ve used for jobs in your home country; instead, give yourself the best chance of getting a job in Belgium by producing a Belgian-style CV.
+Learning a few Belgian cultural traits can also help you avoid making behavioral errors if you’re invited to an interview.
 Here are a few tips on how to prepare for your Belgian job application, including writing a Belgian-style CV and interview tips.

 How strong is your CV?

 Get a free, confidential review from a CV expert.

 Belgium has three official languages: Dutch, French, and German. it’s essential that you write your application in the correct language.
 Except in the Belgian capital Brussels, most Flemings would not appreciate being addressed in French, or Walloons in Dutch.
 In general, write your CV in Belgium in the same language as the job advertisement.